dimikave/advanced_signal_processing_auth/Assignment-3/README.md

 - Assignment3_Kavelidis.pdf is the report for the assignment

-## Note: It is taken for granted that people with access to this files have
+## Note
-  HOSA Toolbox for Matlab in their devices added to their PATH.
+ It is taken for granted that people with access to this files have HOSA Toolbox for Matlab in their devices added to their PATH.